 No. Movers & Makers is supported solely through advertising.
-While we do not charge nonprofits for editorial coverage, we do encourage advertising your event to increase your sponsors’ exposure AND to help ensure Movers & Makers will be able to continue to cover your events.
+While we do not charge nonprofits for editorial coverage, we do encourage advertising your event to increase your sponsors’ exposure AND to help ensure Movers & Makers will be able to cover your events in the future.

 What if I just can’t meet the deadline?